3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Introduction

-\begin{itemize} \item We focus on lane modeling and propose a novel 3D lane modeling approach which combines Bézier curves and interpolation methods. \item We design a hierarchical lane matching mechanism, GL-BK, which leverages multiple features and mathematical models to ensure a precise match between predicted lane lines and their ground truths. \item We develop a novel 3D Spatial Constructor for point-level 3D lane detection, addressing anchor-based method limitations. \item The framework achieves state-of-the-art performance in predicting 3D front-view lanes and competitive results in 2D surround-view lane prediction, marking it as the first 3D surround-view lane detection network. \end{itemize}
+In summary, the contributions of our method are as follows: \begin{itemize} \item We focus on lane modeling and propose a novel 3D lane modeling approach which combines B\'{e}zier curves and interpolation methods. \item We design a hierarchical lane matching mechanism, GL-BK, which leverages multiple features and mathematical models to ensure a precise match between predicted lane lines and their ground truths. \item We develop a novel 3D Spatial Encoder for point-level 3D lane detection, addressing anchor-based method limitations. \item The framework achieves state-of-the-art performance in predicting 3D front-view lanes and competitive results in 2D surround-view lane prediction, marking it as the first 3D surround-view lane detection network. \end{itemize}